dojo/docs/quickstart/writingWidgets.rst

 For widgets that mixin _Templated, that is handled automatically, as long as the template specifies dojoAttachPoint="containerNode".

-Having said all that, now we define the widget, referencing this template.
-We can either reference it via templatePath, or templateString.
-For this demo we'll inline it into the javascript with templateString, although usually it's loaded indirectly from a file (via templatePath).
+Having said all that, now we define the widget, referencing this template via the templateString attribute.
+Note that often the template is stored in a file, and in that case templateString should reference the file via `dojo.cache() <dojo/cache>`_.

 .. cv-compound::